 Below is a basic list of what should be included in a basic cheap film equipment rental insurance agreement.

-Optionally, you should also consider adding on voluntary parting and/or conversion insurance if you’re going to rent out equipment.
+You should also consider adding on voluntary parting and/or conversion insurance if you’re going to rent out equipment.
 As always you should check with your broker to ensure you’re protected in order to avoid additional expenses.
 You’ve done the hard work, make sure it pays off.

 For instance, if you’re renting out your equipment and it’s stolen, you’re often not covered under a standard policy because you willfully gave your equipment away.